nanxstats/dm-mono-ligaturized/README.md

 ## Build

-Run `make` in the repository root.
+Run `make` in the repository root on macOS with git and Homebrew.

 The Makefile will:

 - Clone Ligaturizer (plus only the `fonts/fira` submodule) and DM Mono.
 - Patch Ligaturizer options to target DM Mono and drop selected ligatures.